 The reasons are simple.
 Cycling doesn’t pollute, doesn’t cause congestion, is a highly personal transport, is fun, social and offers a great effort-to-speed ratio.
 We should do more of it, so we as a society become fitter and perhaps get on better with each other.
 For the enthusiast, bikes can be endlessly personalised and there’s lots of interesting tech stuff to learn for people that way inclined.
 I can’t really think of a downside for a cycling-based society.

 You might find it odd that a petrolhead takes such a view.
 But your average car enthusiast like me loves using their car for actual driving… not for sitting in stop-start traffic which is no fun at all.
 For trips into the city I typically cycle to the train station and then its rail all the way.
 Cheaper and easier than driving, and I can do something productive on the train.

-But Australia is a long way away from where it could be, and should be with cycling.
-If I look at the European cities in which I’ve lived, driven and cycled then I think they represent the way forwards for Australia, which has three basic problems with bikes.
+But Australia is a long way away from where it could be and should be with cycling.
+If I look at the European cities in which I’ve lived, driven and cycled then I think they represent the way forward for Australia, which has three basic problems with bikes.

 First, the helmet rule.
 That’s typically nanny-state Australian, which is ironic given the fact that we like to project an image of ruff, tuff, disrepect-authority larrikinism.
 In fact, Australia is an over-regulated country of prudes nervously adhering to rules nobody needs.